stevenson/practice-api/README.md

 ## I. Setup
 1. install the dependencies: `npm ci`
 2. run the service: `npm run monitor`
+### maintenance
+1. I added a linter to keep the feel of the code the same
+    - you can run the linter via `npm run lint`
+    - there are some for loops that need cleaning

 ### sample calls
 - you should be able to run a simple curl to retrieve information from the service
   1. retrieve multiple entries: